sithmel/occamsrazor-match/README.md

 match - recursion
 -----------------
-"match" can take an array or an object and perform nested validation:
+"match" can take an array or an object and perform a nested validation:
 ```js
 var isPoint = match({ x : undefined, y: undefined });
 isPoint({ x: 1, y: 2 }); // true
 isPoint({ x: 1, y: 2, z: 3 }); // true
 isPoint({ x: 1, z: 3 }); // false
 ```
-Object matching ensures the object has all the property specified.
+Object matching ensures the object has all the properties specified.
 It is not in the scope of the library find out what an object isn't, but rather what it is.
 Passing values as undefined indicates that I don't really care about their value.
 ```js
 var isPointOnXaxis = match({ x : 0, y: undefined });